arinmis/dotfiles/README.md

 # dotfiles
-All the nesseary dotfiles for my Ubuntu machine.
+All the necessary dotfiles for my Ubuntu machine.

 ## Install config files
 ```